CStanKonrad/long_llama/README.md

 ### Additional configuration
 LongLLaMA has several other parameters:
-* `mem_layers` specifies layers endowed with memory (should be a subset of the layers mentioned in the checkpoint description).
+* `mem_layers` specifies layers endowed with memory (should be either an empty list or a list of all layers specified in the description of the checkpoint).
 * `mem_dtype` allows changing the type of memory cache
 * `mem_attention_grouping` can trade off speed for reduced memory usage.
   When equal to `(4, 2048)`, the memory layers will process at most $4*2048$ queries at once ($4$ heads and $2048$ queries for each head).